 - areas smaller than 0.25 hectares (unmappable) should, where practicable, be identified on the ground and care should be taken when preparing the site to ensure these areas are not disturbed and remain unplanted where these areas represent a small proportion of the planting area (up to 10 per cent), they can be included, within mapped planting areas.
-However, such peat should not be planted and the stocking densities should be adjusted accordingly to meet the grant requirements - where the proportion of unmappable deep peat is over 10 per cent of the planting area this will need careful assessment and discussion with Scottish Forestry to determine whether the site is suitable for planting or whether larger areas should be mapped as unplantable doc_external_url: https://www.ruralpaymentsandservices.org/media/resources/0002---designed-open-ground-woodland-creation-SF.pdf
+However, such peat should not be planted and the stocking densities should be adjusted accordingly to meet the grant requirements - where the proportion of unmappable deep peat is over 10 per cent of the planting area this will need careful assessment and discussion with Scottish Forestry to determine whether the site is suitable for planting or whether larger areas should be mapped as unplantable

-Further information on how to deal with open ground is provided in the 'Designed Open Ground' guidance below.
+Further information on how to deal with open ground is provided on the Designed Open Ground page.